GitLab CI/CD Functions

 Set environment variables by using the env keyword.
 Environment variable names can only use alphanumeric characters and underscores, and must not start with a number.

-Environment variables are made available either to the executable command or to all of the steps if running a sequence of steps.
+Environment variables are made available either to the executable command or to all of the functions if running a sequence of functions.
 For example:

 spec: